k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

   ![normal dist](images/normal_dist_example.png)

-  In the example above the generated customers will get a score between 10-90.
+  In the above example, the generated customers will get a score between 10-90.
 Most of the generated customers will get a score around 80 with a standard deviation of 5.